 Jessica Ruth Mueller was born on February 20, 1983 in Evanston, Illinois.
-She is perhaps best known for her Tony Award-winning role of Carole King in Beautiful - The Carole King Musical and for her Tony-nominated performance as leading lady Jenna in Waitress on Broadway.
+She is known for her Tony Award-winning role of Carole King in Beautiful - The Carole King Musical and for her Tony-nominated performance as leading lady Jenna in Waitress on Broadway.

-Ms. Mueller finally made her Broadway debut as Melinda Wells in the Broadway premiere of On a Clear Day You Can See Forever with Harry Connick, Jr., leading to her first Tony Award nomination in 2012.
-She also received a Theatre World Award, as well as a Drama Desk Award nomination for her performance.
+Mueller finally made her Broadway debut as Melinda Wells in the Broadway premiere of On a Clear Day You Can See Forever with Harry Connick, Jr., leading to her first Tony Award nomination in 2012.
+She also received a Theatre World Award as well as a Drama Desk Award nomination for her performance.
 In the summer of 2012, she made her Public Theater debut, taking on the role of Cinderella in an outdoor production of Sondheim's Into the Woods at the Delacorte Theater in Central Park.
 Later that year, she went on to play the dual roles of Helena Landless / Miss Janet Conover in the 2012 Broadway revival of The Mystery of Edwin Drood, picking up a second Drama Desk Award nomination in 2013.
-Shortly after she finished the Broadway run of Drood, she assumed the role of Billie Bendix in Nice Work If You Can Get It until the production closed in June 2013 and she would reprise her role of Carrie Pipperidge in Carousel for a PBS Special of "Live from the Lincoln Center" backed by the New York Philharmonic.
+Shortly after she finished the Broadway run of Drood, she assumed the role of Billie Bendix in Nice Work If You Can Get It until the production closed in June 2013, and she would reprise her role of Carrie Pipperidge in Carousel for a PBS Special of Live from Lincoln Center backed by the New York Philharmonic.

 Ms Mueller shot to Broadway superstardom after originating the leading role of Carole King in Beautiful - The Carole King Musical.
-She played the role from November 2013 through to March 2015, winning her first Tony Award (and Drama Desk Award) in 2014 and singing with Ms. King herself at the ceremony.
-She also won her first Grammy Award in the category of "Best Musical Theater Album" in 2015.
+She played the role from November 2013 through to March 2015, winning her first Tony Award and Drama Desk Award in 2014 and singing with King herself at the Tony ceremony.
+She also won her first Grammy Award in the category of Best Musical Theater Album in 2015.

-She appeared as Fran in the TV series "The Family" in 2016, as Faith Madson in "Blue Bloods" in 2017 and made her feature film debut as Judith Martin in the critically acclaimed hit "The Post" with Meryl Streep and Tom Hanks.
-The film was released on December 24, 2017 in the United States.
+Mueller appeared as Fran in the TV series The Family in 2016 and as Faith Madson in Blue Bloods in 2017, and she made her feature film debut as Judith Martin in the critically acclaimed 2017 movie The Post with Meryl Streep and Tom Hanks.